-The top 5 schools in Sonepat focus on innovative and critical thinking as they are what 21st-century education demands.
+The top 5 CBSE schools in Sonipat focus on innovative and critical thinking as they are what 21st-century education demands.
 Gone are the days when students were supposed to repeat everything the teacher said, without questions, and merely learn what is being taught.
 Today, the horizon of education has expanded.
 The purpose is modified.
 A student’s education is now judged based on his/her critical thinking capacity combined with other skills that will enable him/her to tackle the world head-on and find success in every sphere.

 One of the most effective ways to develop critical thinking among school students is to continuously ask them the following 5 types of questions.
-These need to exist in every subject taught in the classroom, every project assigned and every co-curricular activity offered so that the students develop the habit of inquiring and ponder upon the same even when the moment has passed.
+These need to exist in every subject taught in the classroom, every project assigned and every co-curricular activity offered so that the students develop the habit of inquiring and pondering upon the same even when the moment has passed.

 - Factual or knowledge-based questions

 The foundation of developing critical thinking as a skill is to get the facts right.
 While exploring the unknown, facts present the starting point from where the hunt can start.
 Thus, questions like “what are the three Newton’s Laws” or “who were the six great emperors of the Mughal period” are necessary to explore how a rocket launches into space or whose rule was better and why.
-Students need to memorise the basics.
+Students need to memorize the basics.
 Factual questions can help the process.
 Once the foundation is strong, teachers can build on that.

 - Didactic or structured questions